 Most students major in biology, fulfilling the pre-veterinary medicine program with a challenging science curriculum including biology, chemistry and physics, plus advanced courses in subjects such as histology, immunology, neuroanatomy and biochemistry.

 • For clinical experience, the Quad-Cities area has everything from the veterinary clinic down the street to large-animal clinics serving the nearby agricultural community.
-You’ll also have the opportunity to join a group of Augustana faculty and students traveling to small communities in Central America to volunteer health services.
+Many students also gain international experience in veterinary-focused study abroad programs.
+Each student’s $2,000 through Augie Choice can support that experience.

 Bryce Dibadj '17 is working at VCA Animal Hospitals in Mesa, Ariz.